Koverse/documentation/docs/source/dev/applications/api_tokens.rst

 API Tokens are managed like individual users, so you can think of an API Token as representing an application as if an application were a Koverse user.
 This means that your application will not differentiate its own set of users in terms of what information they see, they all see the same data.

-In many cases it's useful to create a specific Koverse user to represent your web application.
+In many cases it's useful to create a specific Koverse user to represent your application.
 Then this user can be assigned to a Group that is authorized to read all the Data Sets your application requires.

 Generating an API Token Example